Laura Michaels' MinGW FAQ

 gcc -o hello hello.o resfile.o -mwindows

-3. How to create a dll
+3. How to create a library

 Here's an example.
 Cut and paste the following into a file named dllfct.h: